MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-fetchxml-web-api.md

 ### Paging large result sets

-When you are working with large result sets where the paging limits of 5000 are being hit, using a paging cookies with the query helps improve performance.
+When you are working with large result sets where the paging limits of 5000 are being hit, useing paging cookies with the query helps improve performance.

 A paging cookie must be requested as an annotation.
-Set the `odata.include-annotations` preference to use (or include) `Microsoft.Dynamics.CRM.fetchxmlpagingcookie` and a `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` property will be returned with the result.
+Use the `prefer: odata.include-annotations` request header to use (or include) `Microsoft.Dynamics.CRM.fetchxmlpagingcookie` and a `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` annotation will be returned with the result.

 The following series of requests show the use of paging cookie using this FetchXml: